adobe/spectrum-css/README.md

 ## Show me a demo

-Check out [the documentation site](http://opensource.adobe.com/spectrum-css/) for a demo of every component included in Spectrum CSS.
+Check out the [component viewer](http://opensource.adobe.com/spectrum-css/preview) for a demo of every component included in Spectrum CSS or spin it up locally with: `yarn start`.
+This preview is driven by [Storybook](https://storybook.js.org/docs/web-components/get-started/introduction), a development tool that enables rapid prototyping and test suite integration.

+Alternatively, you can preview the [documentation site](http://opensource.adobe.com/spectrum-css/) or spin up the site locally with: `yarn dev`.

 ## Where is the JavaScript?

 Spectrum CSS is CSS-only, implementing only the interactivity that can be done with pure CSS.
 Thus, Spectrum CSS should only be used by implementations of Spectrum, or very simple applications that only need things like typography, checkboxes, text fields, etc.

-Adobe maintains separate JavaScript libraries written with React, Angular, and web components that use Spectrum CSS to create fully interactive Spectrum components.
-These libraries will be open sourced soon.
+Adobe maintains separate JavaScript libraries written with [web components](https://opensource.adobe.com/spectrum-web-components/) and [React](https://react-spectrum.adobe.com/react-spectrum/index.html) that use Spectrum CSS to create fully interactive Spectrum components.

 ## Using Spectrum CSS

 The preferred method of using Spectrum CSS relies on custom properties to swap out variables for different themes and colorstops.
-This has the lowest bundle size and the simplest usage, but is incompatible with < IE 11
+This has the lowest bundle size and the simplest usage, but is incompatible with < IE 11.

-To use Spectrum CSS with IE 11 or without, see the [legacy usage documentation](README-legacy.md).
+To use Spectrum CSS with IE 11, see the [legacy usage documentation](README-legacy.md).

 ### Installing components